cqmeronn/Its-on-Sale-Tracker/README.md

 ### 7. Streamlit (In Progress)
 - Displays live data from Neon DB.
 - Product filters by site or search term.
-- Price history visualization planned.
+- Price history visualisation planned.

 ---